-There are plenty more that you can play if you are on the Advanced Mode of Premier Roulette Diamond Edition, for example.
+There are plenty more that you can play if you are on Advanced Mode of European Roulette Pro or Announced Bets European Roulette, for example.
 If you are in a land-based casino, you can call some of these bets out to the croupier- that’s why they are called the Call Bets.

 We’ll cover the most the popular Call Bets here and cover them in more details on another guide.

 Voisins du Zero

 Here’s the bet that started this whole conversation off.
 Voisins du Zero is French for “Neighbours of Zero” and that’s exactly what it is.
 You cover 16 numbers that sit around the zero pocket on the wheel:

 Most of the numbers are covered with split bets apart from 25/26/28/29 which is covered with a corner bet and 0/2/3 which is covered with a 3 number bet around 0/2/3